OICR/softeng-blog/_posts/jared_baker/2018-12-15-Bluestore.md

 [mon]
   mon compact on start = true
 ~~~
-This wasnt much of an issue since we had allocated 100GB to the partition where the monmap was stored but did result to us looking in to migrating to the monmap backend to Luminous' default of 'rocksdb' which apparently handles data migration events like failures much better.
+This wasn't much of an issue since we had allocated 100GB to the partition where the monmap was stored but did result to us looking in to migrating to the monmap backend to Luminous' default of 'rocksdb' which apparently handles data migration events like failures much better.

 To find out if your monmap is leveldb or rocksdb, do the following
 ~~~bash